rohit-penta/sidhys1/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on StockWatcher, FileManager, and WinInvalidFileMaker
+- 🔭 I’m currently working on StockWatcher, and WinInvalidFileMaker
 - 🌱 I’m currently learning **C++**
 - 📫 How to reach me: Read the contact section of  my [website](https://madebysid.me)